Axon Enterprise: History

 In 1969, NASA researcher Jack Cover began to develop a non-lethal electric weapon to help police officers control suspects, as an alternative to firearms.
-By 1974, Cover had completed the device, which he named the "Tom Swift Electric Rifle" (TSER), referencing the 1911 novel Tom Swift and his Electric Rifle; to make it easier to pronounce as a word, Cover later added an "A" to the acronym to form "TASER".
+By 1974, Cover had completed the device, which he named the Tom Swift Electric Rifle (TSER), referencing the 1911 novel Tom Swift and his Electric Rifle.
+Cover later added an A to the acronym to form TASER.
 The Taser Public Defender used gunpowder as its propellant, which led the Bureau of Alcohol, Tobacco and Firearms to classify it as a firearm in 1976, a decision that limited sales.
-In 1980, the Los Angeles Police Department conducted a successful field test of an improved version (having reconsidered its earlier rejections of the technology after the shooting of Eula Love).
-Still, the device remained commercially unsuccessful and Cover's company, Taser Systems Inc., collapsed.
+Cover's company, Taser Systems Inc., collapsed due to low sales.

 In 1993, Rick and Tom Smith (CEO Set Jet) formed AIR TASER, Inc. to, with Cover, design a version of the device that would use compressed nitrogen instead of gunpowder as a propellant.
 During development, the company faced competition from another vendor, Tasertron, whose product had become associated with its alleged ineffectiveness during the police confrontation of Rodney King.

 After nearly going bankrupt marketing other products such as an electroshock-based anti-theft system for automobiles known as "Auto Taser" in 1997, the company, later renamed TASER International, introduced its TASER M26 weapon in 1999.
-With a $6.8 million deficit in 2001, TASER International took steps to improve sales by offering to pay police officers to train others on how to use their products; this marketing technique helped enhance the company's market share, reaching $24.5 million in net sales by 2003, and nearly $68 million in 2004.
-In May 2001, it filed for an initial public offering and began trading on NASDAQ under the stock symbol TASR.
+In 2001, TASER International had an initial public offering with a $6.8 million deficit; its first ticker symbol was "TASR".
+The company began offering to pay police officers to train others on how to use their products.
+This marketing technique helped enhance the company's market share, reaching $24.5 million in net sales by 2003, and nearly $68 million in 2004.

-The company also took significant action against competitors, acquiring the aforementioned Tasertron, and aggressively defending its patents.
+TASER International acquired Tasertron.
 Patent lawsuits by TASER International led to the shutdown of Stinger Systems and its successor company, Karbon Arms; Robert Gruder founded both companies.
 Despite the controversies that have centered around the products (including deaths attributed to taser usage), the company maintained its dominant market position.
+TASER paid millions in settlements for the death of suspects who had been tased.